 I promised you the Lavender Shortbread and here it is.
 After the disaster of the first batch I was determined to make sure this second batch made it out of the Aga in edible form.
 They did thank goodness!
 To me lavender shortbread is a perfect example of the Auld Alliance, that bond between Scotland and France.
 The shortbread of Scotland and the fabulously fragrant lavender of France.

-They certainly didn’t last long on the plate.
+This lavender shortbread was seriously popular and certainly didn’t last long on the plate.
 The dried lavender gives a really delicate floral taste, but do be careful not to overdo the quantity of lavender, if you do you will end up with a strong almost soapy taste.
-Beleive me I have done this before and it isn’t one I wish to repeat!
+Believe me I have done this before and it isn’t one I wish to repeat!

 - 175 g/6oz plain allpurpose flour

 - 60 g/2oz caster sugar

 - 115 g/4oz butter

 - Line a baking tray with baking parchment

 - Sieve together the floour and salt into a large bowl and then add the sugar and dried lavender.

 - Now chop the butter and rub this into the dry ingredients.
 You want to get a breadcrumb like mixture.

 - Bring together to form a dough and if you have time wrap in clingfilm and pop into the fridge for 30 minutes to chill and make easier to roll.